OpenLMLab/LEval/README.md

 python Baselines/chatglm2-test.py --task_path LEval-data/Closed-ended-tasks/tpo.jsonl or (--task_name tpo)  --gpu 0 --metric ngram_eval (exam_eval, llm_eval, human_eval)
 ```
 where `--metric` means which metric you want to use (e.g., we use `exam_eval` for closed-ended tasks).
 Details about metrics in L-Eval can be found in the next section.
 The script will print out the path to the prediction file and you need to press enter to confirm.
-If you are using LLaMa, we also support FlashAttention in inference which can save your gpu memory, please add the param `--flash`.

 #### Step 3.
 Evaluate the prediction file
 Based on the `--metric` passed in Step 2, you can choose one of the scripts from `Evaluation/auto_eval.py`,  `Evaluation/llm_eval.py`, and `Evaluation/web_human_eval.py`.
 Then run the following command: